alexbraga/alexbraga/README.md

 # Hello there!

-I’m a CS student and a full-stack developer more interested in back-end development.
-I'm currently focused on learning Java with Spring and developing apps following TDD principles, while also trying to improve my skills on Linux everyday.
+<p align="justify">I’m a CS student with a strong inclination towards back-end development.
+Currently, I'm focused on learning Java with Spring and developing applications following TDD principles.
+Furthermore, I am dedicated to continually improving my Linux skills.</p>

 <!-- - I’m looking to collaborate on ... -->